Messed Up Pandemic Periods? Here’s Why That’s Not Unusual

 What stress does to your period

 Think your uterus rules all when it comes to your period?
 It actually comes down to the brain-uterus connection.
-A region of the brain called the hypothalamus sends hormones to another part of the brain called the pituitary gland.
-These hormones signal the brain to release the hormones responsible for stimulating your ovaries...which in turn tell your uterus to menstruate.
+A region of the brain called the hypothalamus sends hormones to a gland at the base of the brain called the pituitary.
+These hormones signal the brain to release the hormones responsible for stimulating your ovaries, which in turn tell your uterus to menstruate.
 Cortisol, a stress hormone also made by your brain, can interfere with that—resulting in a delayed, missed, or even painful period.

 A missing period is one result of this broken hormone feedback cycle, and irregular periods are another.
 Irregular periods affect between 2%-5% of those who menstruate, according to a 2015 study in the Journal of Clinical and Diagnostic Research.
 The study found a correlation between perceived stress level and menstrual irregularities; study subjects who rated their stress levels as higher were less likely to have regular (aka, once a month) periods.